100 Film Favorites – #33: Doctor Dolittle

 While treating the island animals, Dolittle is surprised by the arrival of the Great Pink Sea Snail, also suffering from a cold due to the island’s wanderings.
 The Snail offers to give Matthew, Tommy, and Emma a ride back home (the Doctor has opted to stay on the island to continue his studies of the plentiful wildlife).
 Emma objects to this, as she has developed feelings for the Doctor, resulting in an awkward love-triangle in which the oddly sexless Rex Harrison doesn’t really belong.
 Before it can get TOO awkward, however, Dolittle succeeds in shooing his friends back to England.

-Dolittle live on the island a short while, until Sophie the seal and her husband arrive with an announcement – Dolittle’s absence has driven the animals of England to go on strike, and as such, the human authorities have pardoned the Doctor and urge him to return.
+Dolittle lives on the island a short while, until Sophie the seal and her husband arrive with an announcement – Dolittle’s absence has driven the animals of England to go on strike, and as such, the human authorities have pardoned the Doctor and urge him to return.
 With the islanders’ help, Dolittle summons the Giant Lunar Moth, a colossal insect which he saddles and flies back to Britain.

 The production of Doctor Dolittle was…eventful, to say the least, and the film’s budget soared to $18 million, nearly three times the intended cost.
 This was due to a number of factors: For one, Rex Harrison was something of a diva, and his many demands left the filmmakers so frustrated that he was to be fired and replaced by Christopher Plummer (Captain Von Trapp from The Sound of Music).
-Harrison agreed to stay on, but Plummer’s contract stipulated that must be paid as though he HAD done the film, requiring the studio to pay two lead actor’s salaries.
+Harrison agreed to stay on, but Plummer’s contract stipulated that he must be paid as though he HAD done the film, requiring the studio to pay two lead actor’s salaries.
 The budget climbed further when the crew finished shooting the “Puddleby” scenes in England, only to find that customs laws forbid them to take their numerous exotic animals out of the country.
 This required the purchase of an entirely new set of animals for the second half of the film.

 After paying for the movie several times over, 20th Century Fox was nearly bankrupt and sought ways to make money from the movie: namely, by merchandising the hell out of it, and by wining and dining Academy members.
 The merchandising even included the release of a tie-tin Chipmunks album, “The Chipmunks See Doctor Dolittle,” in which Alvin, Simon and Theodore recount the plot of the film.
-The film ended up only making back around $9 million dollars, however, and the marketing push simply amounted to more wasted money.
+The movie ended up only making back around $9 million dollars, however, and the marketing push simply amounted to more wasted money.
 In fact, this disaster is credited as one major reason why Fox was willing to offer George Lucas full merchandising rights to Star Wars ten years later.

 The studio’s attempts to influence the Academy were more successful: Doctor Dolittle was nominated for seven Academy Awards, including Best Picture, and actually won five, including Best Song for “Talk to the Animals.”